Dawn of Relic: History

-The next album, Lovecraftian Dark, was not released until 2003 by their new record company Season of Mist.
-"Lovecraftian" in the title refers to the horror writer H. P. Lovecraft, whose writing influenced the subject matter of many of their songs.
+The next album, Lovecraftian Dark, was released in 2003 on Season of Mist.
+The title refers to weird fiction author H. P. Lovecraft, whose work influenced many of their songs.
 This influence is also present on One Night in Carcosa.
-Their latest release was in 2005 with the album Night on Earth.
+Their latest release was in 2005, with the album Night on Earth.
 Vocals on this album were performed by Kai "K.J.
 Khaos" Jaakkola (Deathbound, Deathchain, The Duskfall).

-The drummer, Jukka Juntunen, wrote most of the songs and all of the lyrics for Dawn of Relic.
+Drummer Jukka Juntunen wrote most of the songs and all the lyrics for Dawn of Relic.

 The band did not perform after November 2005 because of line-up problems.
-The headman Jukka Juntunen concentrated on his other band, Valucian (formed in 2002), which consists of some of the old members of Dawn of Relic.
+Juntunen concentrated on his other band, Valucian (formed in 2002), which consists of some former members of Dawn of Relic.
 The band became active again in 2009 to perform at the Jalometalli festival in the summer.
 The new line-up consisted of Rami Keränen, Sampo Heikkinen (Loopwork, Dark Flood) and Ville Lind (Cryptid, Seith).